 KoreanClass101 has three tiers of membership; Basic, Premium & Premium Plus.
 Anyone considering paying for one of the paid tiers should consider their level of commitment to learning Korean before signing up.

-The Pricing for the different levels (as of June 2019) is as follows:
+The Pricing for the different levels (as of Feb 2022) are as follows:

 Casual learners may consider the Basic plan while those who want to learn Korean quickly, and are able to make a serious time commitment in order to take advantage of the 1 on 1 instruction will want to purchase the Premium Plus option, as the included 1 on 1 instruction offers great value.

-After trying KoreanClass101 and realizing we really liked it, we asked the company if we could get a discount code for our readers, and they generously gave us a coupon code for the maximum 65% off!
+After trying KoreanClass101 and realizing we really liked it, we asked the company if we could get a discount code for our readers, and they generously gave us a coupon code for the maximum 30% off.

-Or you can check out thee KoreanClass101 Podcast (also free) to get a taste of the lesson quality and style.
+Or you can check out the KoreanClass101 Podcast (also free) to get a taste of the lesson quality and style.

-In conclusion, KoreanClass101 is a great program that we very much enjoyed reviewing and that, despite it’s small flaws, we are confident in saying it’s one of the best ways to learn Korean out there.
-We also recommend supplementing the program with a book that will teach you Hangul, so check out our guide to the best Korean textbooks.
+We found KoreanClass101 to be a great product — one we very much enjoyed reviewing.
+And despite it’s small flaws, we are confident in saying it’s one of the best ways to learn Korean out there.
+We would also recommend supplementing the program with a book that will teach you Hangul, so check out our guide to the best Korean textbooks.